baez/react_learning/README.md

 	- Plays well with other frameworks

-- Core principles reinforced by the React Framework
+- Some of the core software engineering principles are reinforced by the React Framework

   Single Responsibility Principle
   - There should never be more than one reason for a class to change